 During this phase, Resilient by Design will host community events for local residents to share their experiences, insights, priorities and dreams for local sites.
 This collaboration serves to inspire Design Teams to develop responsive plans that meet the community needs.

-The Result:10 Implementable Designs
+10 Implementable Designs

 At the end of this year long community engagement process, local residents, community leaders and internationally renowned Design Teams with newly developed local knowledge and expertise will have created 10 final designs that are resilient, aspirational, replicable, implementable, and most importantly, have strong government and community support.